 I rarely take gigs in NYC, however, if they are early enough in the afternoon or evening, I can take a bus to Port Authority and a cab to the destination and it has seemed to work out.
-This is what I had done just a few weeks ago when I did tarot reading for The New School in NYC.
+This is what I had done just a few weeks ago when I did tarot reading for The New School (originally Parsons School of Design) in NYC.

 I always arrive approximately 2 hours ahead of time in case of traffic or some mishap, but this time the bus driver must have tried out for the role on the movie SPEED since we were almost falling out of our seats and purses and brief cases were flying all over the place.
 So in essence, I was so early, I called my fiance to chat and ate a bagel at Port Authority and then looked around for awhile before getting into a cab.

 Upon getting there, I was told that this particular party was a block party about two blocks away.
 That would be all right normally but I have a fractured bone in my right foot so I wasn’t that happy with walking the distance, but managed nicely.

 I waited and waited for the person organizing the gig and 50 minutes later, the New School’s representative arrived.
 She found me a table and had to find a few chairs, but then the astrologer came and she asked if we could share.
 I don’t like sharing tables, but I agreed.
 I didn’t know her but it only took me a few minutes to realize what kind of reader she was.